 When Does Teething Start?

 Teething starts around 6 months old, on average.
-However, some babies start teething before 4 months old while others won’t cut their first tooth until after 12 months old.
+However, some babies start teething before 4 months old.
+Other babies won’t cut their first tooth until after 12 months old.

-My first son got his first tooth at 5 months old and his younger brother was around 6-7 months old.
+My first son got his first tooth at 5 months old, and his younger brother was 7 months old.
 My friend’s son, however, got his first tooth after 12 months old!

 Symptoms and Signs